lede701/game-engine/tutorials/README.md

 ## Note
 Make sure your not running grunt watch while renaming and coping files.
+Grunt locks the files and folders and will causes erorrs when you try to make changes to the direcotry.